input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 P ≐ Q = (P ⊆ Q) × (Q ⊆ P)
 ```

-In the following the module is parameterized by
- * a genesis block
- * a hash function for blocks
+block₀ denotes the genesis block that is passed in as a module parameter:

 ```agda
 module _ {block₀ : Block}